On this hike we begin at Stone Valley Village and hike the same line of wall as our Middle Route of the Switchback Great Wall hike.

 We begin with a quick stroll through Stone Valley Village, passing by the courtyard guesthouse where we’ll enjoy a big meal after the hike.
 From the guesthouse we walk out into the fields in the valley behind the village.

-After taking a break we’ll continue up along the wall, following a rough and unrestored section all the way up to a 1034m beacon tower known as the General’s Tower, the largest on this line of wall.
+The Northern Qi Great Wall again joins up with the Ming Dynasty-era wall, which we’ll follow all the way up to a 1034m beacon tower known as the General’s Tower, the largest on this line of wall.
 From up on top of the tower we’ll have great views of the surrounding mountains, with more wall seen snaking off into the distance.

 It’s known as the General’s Tower because it would have been a command post.
 Our guides will be able to point out other tall towers in the surrounding mountains – all with line-of-sight – which would have formed a sort of communication network.